Andh001/ASM-Jump-Tree/README.md

 it can be viewed by Graphviz
 Download Link : https://graphviz.gitlab.io/download/

-# Try to analysis this!
+# Try to analyze this!

 0040B226  /$>MOV EDI,EDI\
 0040B228  |.>PUSH EBP\